fovi-llc/python-genai/QUICKSTART.md

 # Quick Start Guide

-Get started with python-genai in 5 minutes!
+Get started with python-ai in 5 minutes!

 ## Prerequisites